 The Title Board held a hearing on May 17, 2023, ruled that the Proposed Initiative contains a single subject as required by Colo.
 Const. art.
-V, §1(5.5) and § 1-40 106.5, C.R.S., and set the following title:
+V, §1(5.5) and § 1-40-106.5, C.R.S., and set the following title:

-A change to the Colorado Revised Statutes concerning discontinuing the issuance of new oil and gas operation permits that utilize fracking by December 31, 2030, and, in connection therewith, requiring the phase-out of new oil and gas operating permits that utilize fracking; allowing permitted oil and gas operation that utilize fracking to continue; and requiring the state to explore transition strategies for impacted oil and gas workers who may transition other employment.
+A change to the Colorado Revised Statutes concerning discontinuing the issuance of new oil and gas operation permits that utilize fracking by December 31, 2030, and, in connection therewith, requiring the phase-out of new oil and gas operation permits that utilize fracking while allowing permitted oil and gas operations that utilize fracking to continue.